2026 Apr HDT/ARCH-CANY-Hite

 - Indian Creek -> Needles Outpost ~15 miles

-- Needles Outpost -> Homewater Spring ~25 miles
+- Needles Visitor Center -> Homewater Spring ~25 miles

 For the Utah desert we prioritize water storage, sun protection, durability and wind protection.